shaypal5/awesome-twitter-data/README.rst

 * `Expand The Edinburgh Twitter FSD Corpus <https://gist.github.com/emaadmanzoor/5019020>`_

 * `Twitter-ratings <https://github.com/sidooms/Twitter-ratings>`_ {`MIT`_} - A collection of Python scripts to download and extract rating datasets from Twitter for multiple websites.

+* `RepLab 2013 Twitter text downloaded <http://nlp.uned.es/replab2013/>`_ - Find it at the bottom of the page.

 Analysis